 Students with questions about good academic standing or satisfactory grades should consult with the Dean of Students.

-- No more than 12 experiential credits may be accumulated by any student without a waiver from the Associate Dean of Experiential Education..
+- No more than 12 credits of clinical casework and externship field placements may be accumulated by any student without a waiver from the Associate Dean for Experiential Learning.
+There is no limit on the total number of experiential credits a student may earn (which could include additional simulation course credits).

 Students who accept a slot in the in-house, full-year clinics must commit to being in the clinic for a full academic year.
 (10 credits) Partial credit is not available.
 Students interested in a one-semester experience can explore our one-semester clinics (as offered), or the various externship offerings.
 We also offer part-time clinics.